cliquot22/TheiaMCR/README.md

 - IRCState: set the filter switch state to 0 or 1
 (For the following functions "motor" is replaced with "focus", "zoom" or "iris")
 - motor.home: send the motor to the home position and set the current step number
-- motor.moveAbs: move the motor to an absolute step number after sending it to home first
+- motor.moveAbs: move the motor to an absolute step number after sending it to home first.
+Moving to absolute step < 0 is possible if setRespectLimits(False).
 - motor.moveRel: move by a relative number of steps
 ## Information and setting functions
 - MCRBoard.readFWRevision: read board firmware revision